kgrid-objects/example-collection/docs/readme.md

         - A python object that has multiple endpoints of differing mime types and is run remotely in the [python runtime](https://github.com/kgrid/kgrid-python-runtime).
       Requires a node runtime that is connected to the activator to run.
 * [Resource Simple v1.0](https://github.com/kgrid-objects/example-collection/tree/master/collection/resource-simple-v1.0)
-        - A static resource object with a GET http endpoint that works with the [Resource Adapter](https://github.com/kgrid/resource-adapter), and returns artifact binaries.
+        - A static resource object with a GET http endpoint that works with the [resource adapter](https://github.com/kgrid/resource-adapter), and returns artifact binaries.
 ### Adapters and running Knowledge Objects

 Currently, the KGrid Activator has several adapters that can be used to run knowledge objects:
-- The [Graal JavaScript engine](https://www.graalvm.org/docs/introduction/) adapter for execution of JavaScript Objects.
+- The [graal javascript engine](https://www.graalvm.org/docs/introduction/) adapter for execution of JavaScript Objects.
 Graal implements [ECMAScript 2020 specification](https://github.com/graalvm/graaljs/blob/master/docs/user/JavaScriptCompatibility.md#ecmascript-language-compliance)
 - The proxy adapter can use our [node.js](https://nodejs.org/en/) [runtime](https://github.com/kgrid/kgrid-node-runtime) which will run javascript in a node.js environment and can load external dependencies.
 - The proxy Adapter can also use our [python](https://www.python.org/) [runtime](https://github.com/kgrid/kgrid-python-runtime), which can run python and load python dependencies just like any other python engine
-- The Activator also makes use of our [Resource Adapter](https://github.com/kgrid/resource-adapter) in order to expose resource-based endpoints defined in resource Knowledge Objects.
+- The Activator also makes use of our [resource adapter](https://github.com/kgrid/resource-adapter) in order to expose resource-based endpoints defined in resource Knowledge Objects.

 #### Running Example KOs in an Activator
 You can now test the example objects in an activator.
 This is done most easily via the [kgrid cli](https://github.com/kgrid/kgrid-cli).